graysky2/kernel_compiler_patch/README.md

+## WARNING
+This version of the patch requires gcc version 4.9+ to work.
+If you are using an older version of gcc, please see the outdated_versions directory for a compatible patch!

 #Kernel_gcc_patch

 This kernel patch adds additional CPU options to the Linux kernel accessible under:
  Processor type and features  --->
  Processor family --->